AWinterman/awinterman.github.com/_posts/2012-09-22-A-Programmers-Approach.md

 As such, rather than learn the mechanics themselves, they should learn how to tell a computer to do the mechanics for them.
 They should learn how to test the computer's results, and how to write good, reusable code.
-All of these skills will ultimately be more useful than knowing how to invert an `n x m` matrix by hand, for example.
+All of these skills will ultimately be more useful than knowing how to invert an `n x n` matrix by hand, for example.
 Moreover, I think they will help the student think conceptually about mathematics as a process, and help them see new advances in context of old algorithms.